 This now takes us to Drug_B.
 The self-link is redundant in most cases

-Multi-Link Relative Names (Post-Quiz)

 Creating Directories

 Change the directory to the Bash subdirectory of the home directory.
 Execute the command: mkdir misc

 List the Bash directory to confirm that a new child of the home directory has been created.